 After the vampire revival with Twilight, The Vampire Diaries, Hemlock Groove and god knows what else, Jim Jarmusch decided to make a real modern vampire film, which resulted in probably one of the coolest films ever made.
 With Tom Hiddleston, Tilda Swinton and Mia Wasikowska, Only Lovers Left Alive is a film that seems to have come out of an old record.
 By telling the story of a relationship between two ancient vampires, Jarmusch turns to his interest towards culture, music and art, building a film where these two vampires who are in love for each other but separated because of time, seem to be constantly analysing the time and the changing of things.
 The mystery surrounding life, the changes through civilization and the need of survival, resulting in a hypnotic film about music, life and death.

 “Her (2013)” by Spike Jonze

 From one of the most joyful filmmakers working in Hollywood today, Her is remarkable for many reasons.
 First, it’s a movie about humans falling in love for a piece of technology – more specifically, a sexy version of Siri from Apple.
 Second, the world where this story happens is not very far from what we’re living today and taking in consideration this was shot in 2013, Spike Jonze was very on point when it comes to predict how people would behave.
 Third, is an incredibly beautiful and modern story with a great performance by Joaquin Phoenix.
-Spike Jonze has always left a mark with movies like Being John Malkovich and Where the Wild Things Are, and in 2013 we had the pleasure of watching her.
-Hopefully something new will come out from him during the next ten years!
+Spike Jonze has always left a mark with movies like Being John Malkovich and Where the Wild Things Are, and in 2013 we had the pleasure of watching Her.
+Hopefully something new will come out from him soon enough!